 I find it hard to believe, and I don’t see it.
-When we hear that a local business is shutting down, immediately people say it’s a shame.
+When we hear that a local business is shutting down, people immediately say it’s a shame.
 But if you ask the same people when was the last time they went there, they say they don’t because it’s expensive.

 But doesn’t that depend on what you consider expensive?

-To me it has nothing to do with being expensive, it’s how you’re connected to the city.
+To me, it has nothing to do with being expensive.
+It’s how you’re connected to the city.
 If you have no emotional connection with the city, you won’t support local businesses.
 You won’t go out of your way, even if it’s just once a year, to buy salted codfish at Rua do Arsenal.

 That’s something I think existed in our parents’ generation and is now completely gone.